 All Prize Funds are consistent nationwide and are determined by UPA Corporate Office.
-PF shall be paid at the end of each respective session without the use of playoffs, “additional matches,” etc.
+PF shall be paid at the end of each respective session without the use of playoffs or additional matches of any kind.

 Official UPA Prize Fund payouts are public information and are always available at www.upatour.com.

 UPA members are expected to know and follow all UPA rules, policies, and guidelines.
 Members will conduct themselves in a manner consistent with UPA ideals and will work to represent the UPA in a professional and courteous manner.
 Any member that disrespects UPA Corporate Staff, it’s LOs, fellow members, or host venue staff is subject to immediate suspension, loss of Prize Fund and/or Membership.